Previous dayApril 14, 2026Next day

 -0.4 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 12 km NNW of Friant, CA on April 14, 2026 at 20:35 UTC.
-At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+At 20:35 UTC on April 14, 2026, a magnitude 2.1 tremor occurred 12 km NNW of Friant, CA. At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Geolocation places the event at 37.079°N, -119.783°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14